EmilyReif/llm_consistency/README.md

-# Simple TS + Python app
+# Consistency
-A simple front and backend app for vis experiments.
+Experiments and visualizations for better understanding and visusalizing inconsistency in LLM outputs.

 # Demo
 ## Running the server